-• Springs store energy when they are stretched or compressed: $SPE = \frac{1}{2}kx^2$ . "k" is the spring constant.
-You can find the spring constant for a given spring from a plot of the spring's force against its stretch (or compression), "x" like the one shown below.
-And there's another such graph further down in this study guide.
-The spring constant turns out to be the slope of this kind of graph.
-It tells us the number of Newtons of force are required to stretch or compress a spring one meter from its relaxed, equilibrium length.
+• Springs store energy when they are stretched or compressed: $SPE = \frac{1}{2}kx^2$. "k" is the spring constant.
+You can find the spring constant for a given spring from a plot of the spring's force against its stretch (or compression), "x.".
+There is such a plot farther down in this paper, and you should find that its spring constant (the slope) is 100 N/m.
+It tells us the number of Newtons required to stretch or compress a spring one meter from its relaxed, equilibrium length.